1. See the majestic Suffolk Punch Horses at the Suffolk Punch Trust

 4. Discover the story of the Anglo-Saxons at the burial ground of kings at National Trust Sutton Hoo

-Re-opening Easter 2019, National Trust Sutton Hoo will unveil it's new visitor experiences including a 17 metre observation tower to give views over the entire burial ground and to the River Deben beyond, revealing the fascinating story of this evocative landscape.
+Re-opened Easter 2019 following extensive renovations and development, National Trust Sutton Hoo unveils it's new visitor experiences including a 17 metre observation tower to give views over the entire burial ground and to the River Deben beyond, revealing the fascinating story of this evocative landscape.

-In addition to the tower, a full size sculpture representing the ship will be created and installed close to the visitor entrance and a new route around the site will allow visitors to walk in the steps of the Anglo-Saxons.
+In addition to the tower, a full size sculpture representing the ship has been created and installed close to the visitor entrance and a new route around the site will allow visitors to walk in the steps of the Anglo-Saxons.

 5. Dine out at some of the Deben Peninsula's top eateries